carmencchow/cyclistic_casestudy/README.md

 <h3><b>Location</b></h3>

 Do casual riders and annual members start their bike trips in the same part of the city?
-To find out, we'll use the [Chicago Data Portal](https://data.cityofchicago.org/Transportation/Divvy-Bicycle-Stations/bbyy-e7gq/data) database to plot the latitudes and longitudes of the ten most frequented stations where casual riders and annual members began their trips.
-We'll start with casual riders:
+To find out, we'll use the [Chicago Data Portal](https://data.cityofchicago.org/Transportation/Divvy-Bicycle-Stations/bbyy-e7gq/data) database to plot the latitudes and longitudes of the ten most frequented stations where casual riders and annual members begin their trips.
+We'll start with a list of the stations most frequented by casual riders:

 ![top_10_casual_station](https://github.com/user-attachments/assets/c69c372f-defd-430f-a006-aa245601bb7e)